pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 The default impls provided by the `Iterator` trait for the methods `size_hint`, `count`,  `last`, and `nth` are suboptimal if we know the exact size of the data we're iterating over and have have fast random access into it.

-To illustrate this point let's start by defining a type called `Range` which impls `Iterator` that we can calculate the exact size of:
+To illustrate this point, let's start by defining a type called `Range`, which impls an `Iterator` that we can calculate the exact size of:

 ```rust
 struct Range {